|

 Free Legal Services Workshop for Undocumented Students & Community Members

-Hosted by Services for Undocumented Students, this workshop offers free professional legal assistance with Citizenship/Naturalization and DACA renewal applications, along with grant support to help cover application fees.
+Naturalization and DACA renewal applications, along with grant support to help cover application fees.

 Registering in advance will help ensure you receive assistance on the day of the workshop.

-February 7 | 9:00 AM–3:00 PM
+February 7 | 9:00 AM - 3:00 PM

 TRV Lounge, UC Merced